archer-developer/fos-user-bundle/docs/custom_storage_layer.rst

 .. note::

     Your own service can be a private one.
-NucleosUserBundle will create an alias to make it available through ``nucleos_user.user_manager``.
+FOSUserBundle will create an alias to make it available through ``FOS_user.user_manager``.

 .. caution::